sharetribe/sharetribe/README.md

     foreman start -f Procfile.hot
     ```

-1. If you need to debug the Rails parts of Sharetribe with [Pry](https://github.com/pry/pry), it's not possible with Foreman due to a [known compatibility issue](https://github.com/ddollar/foreman/pull/536).
+1. If you need to debug the Rails parts of AVA ONE with [Pry](https://github.com/pry/pry), it's not possible with Foreman due to a [known compatibility issue](https://github.com/ddollar/foreman/pull/536).
 In this case we recommend running Rails with old-fashioned `rails server` and React builds with Foreman in a separate terminal.
 That way your `binding.pry` calls open nicely in the same window with the Rails process.

 1. React component static build, React client only